Seafood Dishes for Beginners

 You can serve them with pasta or veggies.
 Or cover with a honey glaze and eat them.
 Leftovers can be mixed with salads or thrown on top of tomorrow night’s pasta dinner.

 Shrimp are rather easy to cook, given their small size.
-They only need to be cooked two to three minute each side.
+They only need to be cooked for two to three minutes on each side.
 Pan-fry the shrimp, and you can then throw it with stir-fry vegetables or serve it on pasta.
-Or serve it on rice you were cooking at the same time.
+Or serve it on the rice you were cooking at the same time.